Filing Small Business Taxes on Schedule C

 Steps to Filing Your Small Business Income Taxes

-Here are five steps to filing your small business tax return on Schedule C and Schedule SE for self-employment taxes.
+Here are five steps to filing your small business tax return.

-Your Schedule C is part of your personal tax return, so you may want to use business tax software.
+Your Schedule C is part of your personal tax return on Form 1040, so you may want to use business tax software.
 Be sure the software you are using includes Schedule C.

 Both Schedule C and Schedule SE are "fillable" forms.
 That is, you can complete them online, save a copy, and print out the copy.
 Be sure to save the copy where you can find it if you have to make changes.
 You can also use my instructions for a simple version of both Schedule C and Schedule SE.